 ROI = ($50 - $18) / $18 = 1.78X

-In my organizations, the minimum acceptable ROI ratio was 1.5 for one-time purchases, because that provided a sufficient profit margin when accounting for PPC team overhead costs.
+In many organizations, the minimum acceptable ROI ratio was 1.5 for one-time purchases, because that provided a sufficient profit margin when accounting for PPC team overhead costs.
 For repeat-purchase products (e.g. subscriptions, consumables), ROI ratios of 1.2 or higher may be acceptable, since you’re likely earn more revenue from these customers over time.

 Plug in your numbers to quickly see how your revenues will grow with modest traffic levels and conversion lifts.

 If paid advertising is one of your core marketing channels - and it increasingly is due to frequent algorithm changes at Google and Facebook - it’s time to craft your paid ads and user experiences more carefully.
 Rather than just track cost per click (CPC) or cost per acquisition (CPA), you should focus on the more relevant metric: the return on investment (ROI) of your paid campaigns.

 By following these steps, and tailoring your message to addressing top questions and concerns, you will improve your Google Ads conversion journey and capture more leads for your follow-up email and video marketing efforts.
 Unless you’re a direct response marketer, don’t be greedy and ask for the sale too soon.
 Instead, strive to capture fewer but more qualified leads that will convert at a much higher rate further down your funnel.